 Later the US government’s Commission on Industrial Relations, (CIR) appointed by US President Woodrow Wilson held hearings on Ludlow.
 It was chaired by Frank P. Walsh, a noted lawyer of Irish descent.
 During the examination of John D Rockefeller, Walsh grilled him forensically and it transpired that the witness was well aware of his company’s confrontational policy towards the miners and the lethal tactics employed by his guards.
 Furthermore, Rockefeller made no apology for his actions and spent huge amounts of money in a PR effort to remove the bloodstains of Ludlow from the Rockefeller name.
 In its findings, the CIR supported the union accounts of the massacre.

-Later the US government’s Commission on Industrial Relations, (CIR) created by Congress in 1912 and established to examine Labour Law in America agreed to examine the events at Ludlow.
-It was chaired by Frank P Walsh who was appointed by US President Woodrow Wilson in 1913.
-Walsh had originally been born in poverty to Irish parents in St. Louis’s “Kerry Patch”.
-He worked in many manual jobs, but studied law at night and initially became a tough corporate lawyer in Kansas.
+Frank Walsh had originally been born in poverty to Irish parents in St. Louis’s “Kerry Patch”.
+He had worked in many manual jobs and later studied law at night, becoming a tough corporate lawyer in Kansas.
 He married Katie O’Flaherty, a local church organist, they had eight children.

 Walsh gradually gained a reputation as an outspoken and progressive advocate, being equally comfortable among agitators and the conservative Catholic Church.
-He had supported and worked hard along with many unions and Sam Gompers AFL for Woodrow Wilson’s presidential election in 1912 in which he was elected.
+He had actively supported along with many unions and Sam Gompers’ AFL the campaign and subsequent election of Woodrow Wilson as President in 1912.

 Walsh’s payback was his appointment as chairman of the CIR.
-It is worth noting former miner, union organizer, a founder of the UMWA and friend of Mother Jones, from Arnot, William B Wilson of Scottish origins had been also appointed as Secretary of Labor.
+It is worth noting former miner, union organizer, a founder of the UMWA and friend of Mother Jones, from Arnot, William B Wilson of Scottish origins had been also appointed as Secretary of Labor in the Wilson Administration.

 By mid-1914, Rockefeller had to engage PR consultant Ivy Lee to deal with the bad publicity and he appointed William Lyon Mackenzie King as a “Labour Relations Consultant” to try to salvage his reputation.
 Lee was reputedly on $12000 a year retainer.
 However, when he issued inflated salary figures for the Union officers in early 1915, a local newspaper the “Day Book” in Chicago carried on a banner headline on Saturday evening 30th January proclaiming